yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 A LAMMPS input file is a text file with commands.
 It is read line-by-line and each line is processed *immediately*.
-Before looking for commands and executing them, there is a pre-processing step where comments (text starting with a pound sign '#') are removed, `${variable}` and `$(expression)` constructs are expanded or evaluated, and lines that end in the ampersand character '&' are combined with the next line (similar to Fortran 90 free format source code).
-After the pre-processing, lines are split into "words" and the first word must be a :doc:`command <Commands_all>` and everything .
+Before looking for commands and executing them, there is a pre-processing step where comments (non-quoted text starting with a pound sign '#') are removed, `${variable}` and `$(expression)` constructs are expanded or evaluated, and lines that end in the ampersand character '&' are combined with the next line (similar to Fortran 90 free format source code).
+After the pre-processing, lines are split into "words" and the first word must be a :doc:`command <Commands_all>` and everything else is considered argument.
 Below are some example lines:

 .. code-block:: LAMMPS